-I promised you guys I would make a gingerbread recipe.
+I promised you I would make a gingerbread recipe.
 Well here it is (just a few months late!).
-I made these over winter break after I got this beautiful doughnut pan from Santa!
-One of the best gifts!
-I had been lusting for one for so long and they aren’t even expensive!
+I made these gingerbread doughnuts over winter break after I got this beautiful doughnut pan from Santa!
+One of the best gifts, I kid you not!
+I had been “craving” for one for so long and they aren’t even expensive!
 If you don’t have a doughnut pan in your baking pan arsenal, stock up…quick!

 Then comes along a woman from New England who gives her son some doughnuts and the recipe when he leaves for a sea voyage.
 There are 2 versions of this story now.
 One, the son couldn’t steer the ship and eat the doughnut so he stabbed it on to the spoke of the ship’s wheel.
 Or, he hated the center filling and just poked it out.
 From there he started making his mother’s recipe without a center.
 The doughnut eventually becomes super popular during WWI and eventually gets mass-produced in the 1920s.
 In the 40s and 50s doughnut chains start popping up like Dunkin’ Donuts and Krispy Kreme.